italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |check-icon|
      - The protocol must ensure that the interaction between the Wallet and Verifier is protected such that no third party can interfere with the interaction by modifying the information transmitted.

 The presentation process occurs through different flows, including remote and proximity.
-In the case of the remote flow, a combination of signed Request Objects, **nonce** usage, trust chain validation, Wallet Attestation, and Holder binding ensures that no third party can interfere with or modify the information transmitted between the Wallet and the Verifier.
+In the case of the remote flow, a combination of signed Request Objects, **nonce** usage, Trust Chain validation, Wallet Attestation, and Holder binding ensures that no third party can interfere with or modify the information transmitted between the Wallet and the Verifier.
 These mechanisms align with Security Requirement P-30, protecting the interaction from tampering or injection attacks.

 SR-P-40
 ~~~~~~~